All classes will be held at the Poway location, the address can be found in the confirmation email.

 How to Register and Pay (choose one method)

 Click on SignUpGenius.com and choose your preferred time (between 7:30am and 11:30 am) and the clinic date.
-You may then fill out PayPal form to the right to pay or pay with check,cash or credit card the day of the Rattle Snake Clinic.
+For payment, please fill out the PayPal form below or Venmo Lynne-Moore-16 $75 for each dog attending the clinic.

 Call 858-735-8318 or Email GoodDogTrainingSchool@gmail.com